 This is less prominent in smaller bets.
 Why bet $10 to win $7?
 But a $7,000 hit?
 Yes, because you had $10,000 to start with.

 DraftKings reported some mobile bets of $500 for the outcome of the next pitch.
-It paid out more than a couple thousand dollars on some of them.
+It paid out several thousand dollars on some of them.

 Lessons learned: Timing is everything, and it’s a game of inches

 I celebrated the opening weekend with an in-game journey via the William Hill app.
 This involved small bets, staying away from big props and making multiple wagers.

 Here’s what I learned:

 I decided to take the Mets -1.5 runs against the Atlanta Braves in the middle of the game.
 That’s what makes the two-run homer the Braves outfielder pulled back in for an out frustrating, as the Mets won 1-0.
 Not enough.